Research Collaboration Proposal Builder

 Tips and example

 Lead with one sharp research question that both partners genuinely care about and that neither could answer alone.
-In roles, name a leader for each workstream rather than splitting everything 50/50 — shared ownership of everything usually means ownership of nothing.
-Be specific about resources: “Partner A provides anonymised admissions data for 2 hospitals; Partner B provides the modelling team and compute” is far stronger than “both contribute resources”.
-Keep the timeline honest, and name real outputs — a paper, a dataset, a grant submission.
-A proposal that is concrete about question, roles, resources, and outputs is one a reviewer or partner can actually say yes to.
+Name a leader for each workstream.
+Be specific about resources.
+Keep the timeline grounded in real institutional timelines.
+Name concrete outputs.
+A proposal that is explicit about question, roles, resources, and outputs is one a partner or reviewer can actually evaluate — and say yes to.